If

 it.
 She said, "You lie!"
 We wouldnt.
 And we got no aid.

-During those six years we exhausted all our assets.
-Nothing was left.
+During those six years we exhausted our assets.
+We bought time by

-We bought time by paying for rent and groceries with credit cards.
-We had no health
+paying for rent and groceries with credit cards.
+We didnt see doctors unless an

-a seven-year-long battle against bankruptcy, but finally lost it.
-We faced repeated
+but finally lost it.
+We faced repeated impossible-looking situations.

 But we chose to keep our outlook positive.
 We emphasized the new places

-so we kept our faith fresh with regular home devotions.
+we kept our faith fresh with regular home devotions.
 We prayed frankly, honestly, and

 strongly.
 We learned that, in the hardest circumstances, God wants us to rejoice, not just